dre86dre/isUkMobilePhoneNumber/README.md

 Phone number found: 07700123456
 Done
 ```

 ## 📂 Files

 - isUkMobilePhoneNumber.py: Main script containing phone number detection logic.
 - README.md: This documentation file.

+## ✅ Requirements

+- Python 3.x
+- No external libraries required.
+The script uses only built-in functions.

+## 🧪 Testing & Customisation
+- Modify or expand the ```isUkMobilePhoneNumber()``` function to support additional formats like:
+  - Numbers with spaces (+44 7123 456789)
+  - Numbers with dashes or brackets

+Use this function in:
+  - Web form validation
+  - Chat and message filtering
+  - Contact info extraction tools
+  - Data-cleaning pipelines